kmhcreative/Share-on-Mastodon-Easily/README.md

 [https://github.com/kmhcreative/Share-on-Mastodon-Easily](https://github.com/kmhcreative/Share-on-Mastodon-Easily)

 ## Changelog
+Version 1.4
+* Made the footer links customizable as well to support...
+* Optional "ActivityPub" modifier script, if you want your share buttons to be platform agnostic.

 Version 1.3
 * Made share window text into variables so they can be localized.
 * Added multiple language options to the Button Configurator.